michaelliuuu/michaelliuuu/README.md

 ### :man_technologist: About me:
 Learning how to become backend developer.
 - Recently switched careers as an Electrician.
 Interested in where coding will take me!
-- Currently in school at Langara, working on my bachelors for Computer Science and hoping to transfer to UBC in the fall to pursue an internship as a Junior Software Engineer.
+- Currently at Langara College, working on my bachelors for Computer Science and transferring to UBC in the fall to pursue an internship as a Software Engineer.
-- Currently working on a personal portfolio and various apps, and learning Unix Tools and Scripts.

 ---